Carlo Porta: Early life and education

+In 1806, Porta married Vincenza Prevosti, by whom he had three sons.

+Literary career

+Porta began to write poems in 1790, although few of them were published before 1810.
+His first composition, El lavapiatt del Meneghin ch'è mort (‘The Dead Meneghino's Dish-washer’, 1792), pays homage to the Meneghino (the traditional commedia dell'arte character representing Milan) and to Carlo Maria Maggi, who had invented him.
+Veneration for Maggi as the forefather of the Lombard tradition and reworkings of the Meneghino character as the embodiment of the Milanese man of the people run throughout his poetry.

+The next landmark in his poetic production was a partial translation into Milanese of Dante's Inferno (1802–5), the first ever known dialect translation of Dante.

-His works can be divided into three categories: works against superstition and religious hypocrisy, descriptions of vivid Milanese popular characters, and political works.
+His most famous poems were written from 1812.
+They can be divided into three categories: works against superstition and religious hypocrisy, descriptions of vivid Milanese popular characters, and political works.
 The first one includes Fraa Zenever ("Brother Juniper", 1813), On Miracol ("A Miracle", 1813), Fraa Diodatt ("Brother Adeodato", 1814), La mia povera nonna la gh'aveva ("My dead granny had...", 1810).
 His political satires were mainly sonnets, such as Paracar che scappee de Lombardia ("Scarecrows [literally 'milestones', referred to Frenchmen] who are escaping from Lombardy", 1814), E daj con sto chez-nous, ma sanguanon ("And go on with this 'chez-nous', but bloody Heaven...", a satire about French, 1811), Marcanagg i politegh secca ball (1815, "Goddam ballbreaker politicians"), Quand vedessev on pubblegh funzionari ("When I'd see a public officer...", 1812).
 Porta satirized the upcoming new Milanese aristocracy, too, in La nomina del cappellan (1819, "The chaplain's appointment"), making a parody of the episode of the "vergine cuccia" ("virgin pet-pup") in Il Giorno (Il Mezzogiorno), by Giuseppe Parini (a satire itself).

-His best works are probably those portraying the Milanese popular life, with the collections Olter desgrazzi de Giovannin Bongee ("Other Troubles of Johnny Bolgeri", 1814), El lament del Marchionn di gamb avert ("The Lament of Melchior the Crippled", 1816) and what is generally considered his masterwork, La Ninetta del Verzee ("Little Nina, from Greens Market", 1815), a meaningful and heartbreaking monologue/confession of a prostitute.
-In 1816 Porta joined the Romantic literarian movement (Sonettin col covon, "Little sonnet, with a big tail"), obviously in his own way: in the very last strophe, he called himself a dumb, meaning instead the opposite.
-But see the following issue.